Improved simulation of quantum circuits dominated by free fermionic operations: Simulating universal quantum circuits

 Now, if we demand that

 for some $\delta > 0$, then we require $s$ to be such that

 Therefore,

-For each sample we require the application of $\order{k}$ operations, each taking time $\order{(k+n)^3}$ to complete, followed by the computation of inner product between the state and the computational basis vector $\ket{0}$, which also requires time $\order{(k+n)^3}$.
+For each sample we require the application of a single FLO operation, with runtime $\order{(k+n)^3}$, followed by the computation of inner product between the state and the computational basis vector $\ket{0}$, which also requires time $\order{(k+n)^3}$.
 We therefore obtain the statement of Theorem~\ref{thm:runtime-1}. \end{proof}

 Note that the runtime in Theorem~\ref{thm:runtime-1} depends on the unknown probability $p$ which we are attempting to estimate.
 This may be addressed in two ways.
 One may note that the denominator $(\sqrt{p+\epsilon} - \sqrt{p})^2$ appearing in the runtime is monotonic in $p$, and so one can take the most pessimistic choice $p = 1$.
 Alternatively, a significant improvement in runtime may be obtained by employing \textsc{Estimate} algorithm of Ref.~\cite{PRXQuantum.3.020361} to bound the required number of samples without knowing~$p$.